sdiehl/wiwinwlh/tutorial.md

 Do Notation
 -----------

-Monads syntax in Haskell is written in sugared form that is entirely equivalent to just applications of the monad operations.
+Monads syntax in Haskell is written in a sugared form, known as ``do`` notation.
+The advantages of this special syntax are that it is easier to write and is entirely equivalent to just applications of the monad operations.
 The desugaring is defined recursively by the rules:

 ```haskell